ATempsch/cyclejs-boilerplate/README.md

 i try to be as complete as possible with commenting, so maybe someone can save an hour or two for not learning the hard way.

-###Short description which packages i used and what's its purpose.
+###Short description which packages i used and what's their purpose.

 | Packages used | Why?         |
 | ------------- | ------------ |